 - Returns ownerships to stewards of the land

 Located off the eastern coast of Vancouver Island, Quadra Island is a popular vacation destination.
 418 hectares of forestland, previously designated for logging or property development, are now being conserved due to funding from carbon offsets.

 - Equivalent to 19,000+ cars off the road annually

-Carbon offset funds have enabled the protection of 3,326 hectares of forestland on Afognak Island that would have previously been logged and generates approximately 40,451 tonnes of carbon credits per year for its 30 year project life.
-Without offset funds, the project site would have been clear-cut for timber-harvesting by its previous owners.
-Click here to learn more.
+The project area on Afognak Island is made of native old-growth Sitka Spruce forests, lakes, streams and wetlands, and is home to a vast array of wildlife.
+Carbon offset funds have enabled the protection of 3,326 hectares of forestland on Afognak Island that would have previously been logged and generates roughly 40,450 tonnes of carbon offsets per year for its 30-year project life.

 - Equivalent to 256,900 cars off the road annually